Trail descriptions in and around the San Francisco Bay Area

 The sheer amount of trails here and the lack of long-distance visibility due to the terrain and tree cover mean that it's easy to get lost in this park.
 Thankfully, virtually all trail intersections are marked, though I'm sure there may be exceptions, and I know of at least one trail junction sign that seems confusing if not downright incorrect.
 So, if you have a GPS receiver, you might want to use it, at least in cases when your ride here includes trails on which you'll be riding for the first time.
 Be warned.

-Manzanita Trail will throw at you some switchbacks, some sunshine, deeply rutted trail sections, flowy singletrack, rocky sandstone, nearly impossible rocky trail obstacles that might qualify as triple black diamond, and portions of trail that look more like a creekbed; though not necessarily in that order.
+Manzanita Trail will throw at you some switchbacks, some sunshine, deeply rutted trail sections, flowy singletrack, rocky sandstone, nearly impossible rocky trail obstacles that might qualify as double black diamond, and portions of trail that look more like a creek bed; though not necessarily in that order.
 This trail is one of the reasons I keep returning to this park!
 (Manzanita was somewhat sanitized in 2011.
 The creek-bed-like sections are still there, as well as some of the exposed sandstone features.
-But the second most technical spot of this trail has now been reduced to an almost unnoticeable trail feature.)
+But the second most technical spot of this trail has now been reduced to a much less dramatic trail feature.)

 When you reach the multi-way junction at the end of Manzanita Trail, you'll know that your ride is essentially over.
-After that point, it's less than a mile of fire road riding with very little climbing left before you return to the parking lot.
+After that point, there's less than a mile of fire-road riding with very little climbing left before you return to the parking lot.

 Be aware that North Leaf Trail, the lower portion of Methuselah (traversed on this ride), and Giant Salamander Trail are subject to seasonal closures.
 Make sure you check the park's website (whose link is available on your left) for the trail conditions before you plan your ride.